 Yesterday we tried to follow a little-used trail that was somewhat ambiguous as to where it actually went.
 Worried over losing daylight, we ended up going over a ridge and taking a steep wash back down to the main trail.
 The wash was filled with rock piles and we had to do some detouring up the sides to get past.
 It was the sort of place where hooking and yanking off a steel shoe wouldn’t have been a surprise.
 Patrick led Fergus, while I just turned Small Thing lose for him to figure out the route without my “help”.
 We all got down without a scratch.

 Another favorite trail that we’ve done twice now involves multiple sets of roller coaster-like dips – straight down, followed by straight up.
-For some reason, the very top of the climbs always ends with a short stretch of vertical slick-rock, positioned nicely for the labouring pone to start scrambling on.
+For some reason, the very top of the climbs always ends with a short stretch of vertical slick-rock, positioned nicely for the laboring pone to start scrambling on.
 But in boots or barefoot it’s a non-event.

 All in all we’re having a blast.
 I’ve ridden 35 miles over four days, and with another four days of riding in our future and glorious weather, this is turning out to be an excellent winter vacation.